Experienced Lawyers Knowledgeable about the Probate Code in California

 - Trust law (Division 9) — These sections identify all the different types of trusts, the requirements, financial regulations and benefits of each.

 - Construction of wills, trusts and other instruments (Division 11) — These sections regulate the creation of estate-planning documents and contracts such as wills and trusts.
 Attorneys must pay special attention to this area of probate code when assisting clients, so that their estate plan will stand up to any dispute or concern.

 Talk to a knowledgeable lawyer about your estate plan today

 At Favaro, Lavezzo, Gill, Caretti & Heppell, PC, our lawyers are qualified to handle any matter that involves Probate Code in California.
 If you have questions about our capabilities or services, call our law firm today at 707-552-3630 or contact us online.

-For our clients’ convenience, Favaro, Lavezzo, Gill, Caretti & Heppell, PC maintains offices in Fairfield, Vallejo and St. Helena, California, and we are easily accessible throughout Contra Costa, Napa and Solano Counties.
+For our clients’ convenience, Favaro, Lavezzo, Gill, Caretti & Heppell, PC maintains offices in Vallejo and Fairfield-Suisun, California, and we are easily accessible throughout Contra Costa, Napa and Solano Counties.
 Furthermore, our attorneys are glad to schedule appointments at your availability — even outside normal workday hours.
 So that we may better communicate with our diverse client base, members of our staff speak Spanish, Tagalog and Ilocano.